-A new roof is a costly investment with practical and aesthetic implications – the roof is your home’s most important protection against rain and snow, and it can significantly impact the appeal of your home in the eyes of potential buyers.
+A new roof is a costly investment with practical and aesthetic implications – the roof is your home’s most important protection against rain, snow and natures elements.
+The roof can also significantly impact the appeal of your home in the eyes of potential buyers.

 Seven Signs You Need a New Roof